Miter saw: Power miter saw

-A power miter saw, also known as a drop saw, is a power tool used to make a quick, accurate crosscut in a workpiece at a selected angle.
+A power miter saw, also known as a drop saw (not to be confused with "chop saw"), is a power tool used to make a quick, accurate crosscut in a workpiece at a selected angle.
 It is commonly used for cutting of molding and trim.
 Most miter saws are relatively small and portable, with common blade sizes ranging from 8 to 12 in.

 The power miter saw was invented by Ed Niehaus, the Chief Engineer in the Power Tool Division for Rockwell International, in 1964.
 The miter saw showcased several innovations still found today: radial arc spring action, blade braking and dust collection.
 Rockwell did not patent the design, leading to a large number of manufacturers and innovation improvements.

 The power miter saw makes cuts by pulling a spinning circular saw blade down onto a workpiece in a short, controlled motion.
 The workpiece is typically held against a fence, which provides a precise cutting angle between the plane of the blade and the plane of the longest workpiece edge.
 In standard position, this angle is fixed at 90°.

 A primary distinguishing feature of the miter saw is the miter index that allows the angle of the blade to be changed relative to the fence.
 While most miter saws enable precise one-degree incremental changes to the miter index, many also provide "stops" that allow the miter index to be quickly set to common angles (such as 15°, 22.5°, 30°, and 45°).